matry/documentation/philosophy.md

 Another issue is the shallow thinking around the question of whether designers should learn to code.
 Most conversations and thoughts we've seen on this topic tend to fall into a categorical trap, which is the idea that designers are "creative" and developers are "technical".
 Usually these sentiments carry with them the implict conclusion that since code is "technical" and not "creative", then designers should steer clear.
 On the opposing end of this line of thought exists an equally dubious claim - that the category itself has no merit and that perhaps it should be discarded entirely.
 Unfortunately, egos inevitably get involved and people are made to feel as if their profession is being diluted or devalued.

 The truth, as usual, lies somewhere in between these two extremes.
 That being said, there is one unequivocal truth that needs to be asserted - the question of design vs code is not one of competence, ability, or intelligence.
 Instead of relying on poorly construed questions like whether designers "can" code, the question should be - what is the appropriate *interface* between designers and developers?
 In other words, where is the boundary between these two domains, and how might we form a coalition between our respective domains that correctly maps to this boundary?

+## The Matry Solution - An Introduction

+To start with a simple assertion, let's